gopal-ag/neural-notes/README.md

 ## 💻 Technical Implementation

-NeuraSynth is built with a modern tech stack designed for performance and scalability:
+NeuralNotes is built with a modern tech stack designed for performance and scalability:

 - **Frontend**: Next.js with App Router for lightning-fast navigation
 - **Styling**: Tailwind CSS with custom theming for the ultra-modern web3-inspired UI